 Today’s professional photographers can choose from a variety of storage form factors, capacities and speeds.
-Let’s take a look at some of the most popular:
+Let’s take a look at some of the best photo storage devices:

 Portable Hard Disk Drives are a popular choice because they’re versatile and are available in a variety of capacities.
 Most are HDD-based and equipped with a USB interface - make sure to check which USB version is right for your computer.

 - Newer computers have USB-C or Thunderbolt connections which deliver speeds much faster than USB 3.0.

 Portable Solid State Drives deliver faster speeds than HDDs, but in lower capacities and share the same types of USB interface as HDD portable drives.

 - These drives are great for photo editing on the SSD itself because of their fast response times.